ymmyk/trpc-ui/packages/trpc-ui/README.md

 ## Quick Start

-Install as a dev dependency with your preferred package manager:
+Install as a dependency with your preferred package manager:

 ```sh
 npm install trpc-ui